Stoughton Travel Guide

 Once folks visit Stoughton, they are eager to come back.
 And, good news—there are plenty of fun-filled Stoughton events to add to your calendar for your next return trip.

 This week, Grasshopper Goods will be celebrating the rich heritage of Stoughton at the Syttende Mai Festival, with three days of live music, parades, family activities, and more to honor Stoughton’s Norwegian roots and coincide with Norway’s annual Constitution Day.
-From May 14 through 16, you can experience all Stoughton has to offer here.
+Near the 17th of May, you can experience all Stoughton has to offer here.

 In honor of this celebration, we’ve curated a list of Stoughton must-sees, whether you’re being introduced to this wonderful city for the very first time or you’re a Stoughton regular.
 And the best part?
 All of these amazing stops are within one block of each other.